 Interactive Meetings

-We meet on Wednesdays and Fridays at 8:30 am and 10:15 am Eastern Time at 3401 Walnut St. room 401B or through Zoom.
-To access these meetings you need to have a link and password that has been provided by your instructor.
+We meet on Wednesdays and Fridays at 8:30 am and 10:15 am Eastern Time at 3401 Walnut St. room 401B.
 These meetings are interactive Q&A sessions.
-You can access the questions in this page.
+You can access the questions on this page.

 Questions